 Instructions

-- Grate the cheddar cheese, keeping aside approximately 40 grams to place on top of the scones before baking.160 grams cheddar
+- Grate the cheddar cheese, keeping aside approximately 40 grams to place on top of the scones before baking.
+Grate the butter or cut it into small blocks and set aside.
+You can keep the cheese and butter in the fridge while you continue.60 grams butter, 160 grams cheddar

-- Pour the milk into the flour mixture, using a fork, stir to make a rough dough.200 mL milk
+- Pour the cold milk into the flour mixture, and stir through to make a rough shaggy scone dough.200 mL milk

 - Lightly flour a dough board or kitchen counter.
 Place the dough in the middle of the floured surface and bring the dough together into a rectangle.
-Using a knife or bench scraper, cut the dough into thirds and fold the outer edges on the middle section.
-Press down using your hands or a rolling pin until the dough is about 3cm thick.
+Using a knife or bench scraper, cut the dough into thirds and fold the outer edges on the middle section then press down using your hands or a rolling pin until the dough is about 3cm thick.
 Repeat the process twice more.
 This laminates the dough.

-- Either using a cookie cutter or knife cut 6 to 8 large scones.
-If using a round cookie cutter, bring together the left-over dough, by laminating the dough together and forming a disk or square to cut out additional scones.
-Try to work with the dough as little as possible.
+- Either using a cookie cutter or knife, cut 6 to 8 large scones.
+If using a round cookie cutter, bring together the left-over dough, gently knead the scraps together, laminate once or twice, press down to 3cm thick, and continue cutting out scones until all the dough has been used.

-- Using a pastry brush, brush the tops of the scones with the milk and sprinkle the leftover cheddar over the tops of the scones.3 tablespoons milk
+- Place the scones onto the prepared baking sheet, about 2 to 3cm apart.
+Using a pastry brush, brush the tops of the scones with the milk and sprinkle the leftover cheddar over the tops of the scones.3 tablespoons milk

 Notes